 The maintenance margin is like a debt covenant for leveraged firms.
 It is the total margin needed to maintain opened positions.
 If a broker sets this margin to 30%, for example, on an account valued at $10,000, then the investor must maintain at least $3,000 in margins.
 If the value of the investor’s open trading positions falls below this maintenance margin required amount, then the broker will initiate a “margin call’, which requires the investor to either deposit more funds or liquidate some of his or her open trading positions, to comply with the margin requirement.

 The main benefit of margin trading is maximizing potential profit through the leverage provided by margin trading.
 In essence, the practice allows investors to increase their portfolio beyond the size of their real available funds.

 The biggest risk, however, is the possibility of substantial – even potentially ruinous – losses through forced liquidation.
 If, for example, an investor buys heavily into a stock that they feel confident is going higher, just a temporary downside retracement in the stock’s price might trigger a margin call that ultimately results in the investor being forced to liquidate his position at a loss.
-If the stock does then move higher as the investor expected, he or she may not have enough trading capital left to take advantage of the uptrend.
+If the stock then moves higher as the investor expected, he or she may not have enough trading capital left to take advantage of the uptrend.
 The higher the leverage provided with margin trading, the higher the potential profitable return – but also the higher the risks.